Bullying: Verbal

-In verbal bullying, the main weapon the bully uses is voice.
-In many cases, verbal bullying is common in both genders, but girls are more likely to perform it.
-Girls, in general, are more subtle with insults than boys.
+In verbal bullying, the main weapon the bully uses is their voice.
+In many cases, verbal bullying is common in both genders.
+However, girls are more likely to perform this type of bullying compared to boys.
+Girls, in general, are also more subtle with insults than boys.
 Girls use verbal bullying, as well as social exclusion techniques, to dominate and control other individuals and show their superiority and power, often to try to impress someone they idolize.
-Many boys are subtle enough to use verbal techniques for domination when they want to avoid the trouble that can come with physically bullying someone else.
+Many boys are subtle enough to use verbal techniques for dominance, and often exhibit this type of bullying when they want to avoid the trouble or possible consequences that can come with physically bullying someone else.

 Relational

 Relational bullying (sometimes referred to as social aggression) is the type of bullying that uses relationships to hurt others.
 The term also denotes any bullying that is done with the intent to hurt somebody's reputation or social standing which can also link in with the techniques included in physical and verbal bullying.
-Relational bullying is a form of bullying common among youth, but particularly upon girls.
+Relational bullying is a form of bullying common among youth, but more particularly upon girls.
 Social exclusion (slighting or making someone feel "left out") is one of the most common types of relational bullying.
-Relational bullying can be used as a tool by bullies to both improve their social standing and control others.
-Unlike physical bullying which is obvious, relational bullying is not overt and can continue for a long time without being noticed.
+Relational bullying can be used as a tool by bullies to both improve their social standing and in order to control others.
+Unlike physical bullying, which is obvious, relational bullying is not overt and can continue for a long time without being noticed.